Baked Eggplant Parmesan

 Sprinkle some salt on both sides of each slice of eggplant.
 Layer the slices in a colander and place the colander in your sink.
 Place a heavy dish or pan over the top to press them down.
 Allow to sweat for 30 to 45 minutes.
 Rinse well with cold water to remove salt and blot dry with paper towels.

-Preheat oven to 400 degrees.
-Spray a rimmed baking sheet generously with cooking spray.
+Preheat oven to 400 degrees F. Spray a rimmed baking sheet generously with cooking spray.
 Dip eggplant slices in egg, then in bread crumbs, pressing crumbs down with fingers if needed to cover evenly.
 Place in a single layer on oiled baking sheet and lightly spray tops of breaded eggplant with cooking spray.
 Bake in preheated oven for 10 minutes then carefully flip each slice and cook an additional 5 to 10 minutes, until nicely browned.
-Remove from oven and reduce oven temperature to 350 degrees.
+Remove from oven and reduce oven temperature to 350 degrees F.

 Bake, uncovered, in preheated oven for 30 minutes.